ropensci/dynamite/README.md

   effect models.

 - [`lavaan`](https://CRAN.R-project.org/package=lavaan) provides tools
-  for structural equation modelling, and as such can be used to model various panel data models as well.
+  for structural equation modeling, and as such can be used to model various panel data models as well.

 ## Contributing